Nebraska Tourism Commission Governance Principles

 IV – Meetings

-Commissioner participation in meetings will either be in person, conference call or teleconference.
+Commissioner participation in meetings will either be in person or videoconference.

-In accordance with the Open Meeting Law, public notice of the Nebraska Tourism Commission meetings shall be publicly posted ten business (10) days prior to the meeting date.
+In accordance with the Open Meeting Law, public notice of the Nebraska Tourism Commission meetings shall be publicly posted at least 24 hours prior to the meeting date.

-A period of public comment shall be allowed annually.
+A period of public comment shall be allowed at any regularly scheduled Commission meeting.

 V – Records